glindberg2000/PDF-extractor/cline_docs/activeContext.md

 - Fixed Python path issues in manage.py and wsgi.py
 - Tasks are now processing successfully with proper database connections
 - Created new backup script with verification steps for flattened directory structure
+- **Vendor Lookup Tool**: A new Brave Search-based vendor lookup tool has been developed and moved to `tools/vendor_lookup/` as a standalone Python package.
+It provides business info enrichment for vendors, with rate limiting and a test suite.
+- **Old CLI Database**: The legacy CLI and related scripts use a SQLite database located at `data/db/clients.db`.
+This is managed by the `ClientDB` class in `dataextractai/db/client_db.py`.
+- **Repo Organization**: The repo has been cleaned up:
+  - `tools/vendor_lookup/` contains the new vendor lookup package (`brave_search.py`, `tests.py`, `README.md`, `__init__.py`).
+  - `mcp-servers/` is present but untracked (not a submodule, not committed).
+  - Old test and note files for vendor lookup have been deleted from the root and `mcp-servers/`.
+  - All new/modified files are committed except for untracked directories like `mcp-servers/`.
+- **dataextractai Updates**: New/updated files in `dataextractai/cli/`, `dataextractai/sheets/`, and `dataextractai/menu.py` are committed.

 ## Backup System
 1. **Backup Script Location**: `test_django/pdf_extractor_web/backup.sh`